marianapatcosta/chrome-tabs-saver/README.md

 # Chrome Tabs Saver

 Simple chrome extension that allows to save groups of tabs and then reopen them later.
+Also allows to add/remove the current opened tab from the saved tabs groups.

 ![image](https://user-images.githubusercontent.com/43031902/209535806-449376a4-8e98-4ae2-87dd-120e25f513ba.png)